 For those who have never seen a Belgian Blue in person, the experience is…dramatic.
 Imagine walking past a dozen or so regular bulls and being intimidated by their sheer size and strength.
 Then imagine passing a bull so heavily laden with muscle it makes all those scary bulls look like cupcakes.
 That’s the Belgian Blue, and despite the breeds docility, it never fails to impress onlookers as a very frightening animal.

 In the clip above we hear about some of the amazing advantages associated with the Belgian Blue strain.
-They can have 40% or more additional edible muscle mass, most of which is lean meat!
+They can have 40 percent or more additional edible muscle mass, most of which is lean meat!
 They gain weight well, and quickly, and produce high protein milk for their young.
 While they comprise a relatively small percentage of the international market, the meat itself is highly prized as its lean nature makes it healthier (and some say more tender and juicy as well).
-Unless you’ve specially requested it, I doubt most of you have tasted Belgian Blue, but if you are interested here’s a listing of where you can find it offered in the US and Canada.

 I look forward to seeing all your Belgian Blue-like children in the future.